Swaminatha Swamy Temple: Architecture

 The temple is located in Swamimalai, a panchayat town located 5 km away from Kumbakonam on the Kumbakonam - Tiruvayyaru highway.
-In Swamimalai, Muruga is known as "Balamurugan" and "Swaminatha Swami".
+In Swamimalai, Murugan is known as "Balamurugan" and "Swaminatha Swami".
 The temple is built on an artificial hill.
 In Tamil language, such an artificial hill is called "Kattu Malai".Earlier it was called as "Thiruveragam".
 The temple has three gopuram (gateway towers) and three precincts.
 Out of the three precincts, one is located in the basement, the second at midway to the top of the hillock and the third on the hillock, around the sanctum of the Swaminathaswamy shrine.
 There are sixty steps and each one is named after the sixty Tamil years.
 The first thirty steps lead to the second precinct of the temple.
 The image of Swaminathaswamy is 6 ft tall.
 There are golden armours, golden crowns and a diamond lance for Swaminathaswamy.
-There is a shrine of Vinayagar outside the first precinct.
+There is a shrine of Vinayaka (Ganesha) outside the first precinct.
 The central shrine houses the granite image of Swaminathaswamy.
 The first precinct has the images of Dakshinamurthy, Durga, Chandikeswarar and the festival image of Swaminathaswamy.
-The images of Sundaresawar as lingam (Shiva) and Meenakshi (Parvathi) are located down hill and the first precinct around their shrines have the images of Dakshinamurthy, Durga, Chandikeswarar and Navagrahas.
+The images of Sundaresawar as lingam (Shiva) and Meenakshi (Parvati) are located down hill and the first precinct around their shrines have the images of Dakshinamurti, Durga, Chandeshvara Nayanar, and the Navagrahas.
 The second precinct and the largest one of the temple houses a marriage hall and the chariot of the temple.
 The temple is one of the most visited temples in the district.
 The original animal mount of Murugan is believed to have been an elephant, compared to the peacock which is considered to be the most common mount.
 The white elephant, is considered a powerful, terror striking animal.
 The iconography is maintained only in two places, namely, this temple and Tiruttani Murugan Temple.
 Unlike other Murugan temples, where peacock is sported axial to the image of the presiding deity, an elephant is seen in front of Murugan in the temple.
 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.